kobeBigs/kobeBigs/README.md

 ### Hello, I am Kobe! 👋

 ... a DevOps Engineer, Product Developer and experimentalist that loves to explore the intersection between technology and art.
-I love cloud computing and tinkering with code and micro-computers.
+I love cloud computing and tinkering with raspi and arduino.

 <!--